 Credit Risk: Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-The District's investment policy authorizes investments in obligations of the U.S. Treasury, U.S. agencies and instrumentalities, interest-bearing demand or time deposits, State Treasury Asset Reserve of Ohio ("STAR Ohio"), money market mutual funds, repurchase agreements, and in certain situations, prefunded municipal obligations, general obligations of any state and other fixed income securities.
-Repurchase transactions are not to exceed one year and must be collateralized by obligations of the U.S. Government or its agencies which are held by a third party custodian.
+The District's investment policy authorizes investments in obligations of the U.S. Treasury, U.S. agencies and instrumentalities, interest-bearing demand or time deposits, State Treasury Asset Reserve of Ohio ("STAR Ohio"), money market mutual funds, repurchase agreements, and in certain situations, pre-funded municipal obligations, general obligations of any state and other fixed income securities.
+Repurchase transactions are not to exceed one year and must be collateralized by obligations of the U.S. Government or its agencies which are held by a third-party custodian.
 STAR Ohio is an investment pool created pursuant to Ohio statutes and is managed by the Treasurer of the State of Ohio.
-As of December 31, 2015, the District's investment in U.S. instrumentalities (Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, Federal Home Loan Bank) were all rated AA+ by Standard & Poor's and Aaa by Moody's Investors Service.
-Investments in U.S. Treasury Notes were rated AA+ by Standard & Poor's and Aaa by Moody's Investors Service.
+As of December 31, 2016, the District's investment in U.S. instrumentalities (Federal National Mortgage Association, Federal Home Loan Mortgage Corporation, Federal Home Loan Bank, Federal Farm Credit Bank) were all rated AAA by Standard & Poor's and Aaa by Moody's Investors Service.
+Investments in U.S. Treasury Notes were rated AAA by Standard & Poor's and Aaa by Moody's Investors Service.
 The Investments in STAR Ohio and Bank of New York were rated AAAm by Standard & Poor's and Aaa by Moody's Investors Service.
-The MBIA Guaranteed Investment Contract at the Bank of New York Mellon was rated B by Standard & Poor's and B3 by Moody's Investors Service.

 Custodial Credit Risk: Custodial credit risk is the risk that, in the event of the failure of a counterparty to a transaction, the District will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 Consistent with the requirements of State Law, it is the policy of the District to require full collateralization of all investments other than obligations of U.S. Government, its agencies and instrumentalities.
-The District's investment in U.S. agencies with fair values totaling \$192,714,286 has maturities of \$129,736,233 in less than one year and \$62,978,053 within five years.
+The District's investment in U.S. agencies with fair values totaling \$134,190,804 has maturities of \$75,226,533 in less than one year and \$58,964,271 within five years.
 U.S. agencies are held in the accounts of Huntington Bank and PNC National Bank (Trustees), at the Federal Reserve Bank of Cleveland.
-The District's securities associated with the principal and interest payment of bond proceeds in the amount of \$35,799,521 are held in the account of Bank of New York under the Master Trust Agreement.
+The District's securities associated with the principal and interest payment of bond proceeds in the amount of \$27,743,677 are held in the account of Bank of New York under the Master Trust Agreement.
 Assets held by the Trustee as a custodial agent are considered legally separate from the other assets of Trustee.

 Concentration of Credit Risk: Concentration of credit risk is the risk of loss attributed to the magnitude of investment in a single issuer.
 The District's investment policy provides that investments be diversified to reduce the risk of loss from over concentration in a single issuer, but does not identify specific limits on the amounts that may be so invested.
-More than ten percent of the District's investments are in Federal Home Loan Bank, Federal National Mortgage Association, and Federal Home Loan Mortgage Corporation.
+More than ten percent of the District's investments are in Federal Home Loan Bank, Federal National Mortgage Association, Federal Home Loan Mortgage Corporation and Federal Farm Credit Bank.

-Note 5: Transactions with the City of Cleveland
+Note 4: Transactions with the City of Cleveland